-The School Choice Application period runs until May 1, 2022.
+School Choice is District to District.
+The School Choice Application period runs from January 1 to May 1 for the following school year.
 Click the link above to access the online application.
-Parents/Guardians who wish to school choice their student into the Benton District must have the above application turned into the Benton Central Office on or before May 1, 2022.
+Parents/Guardians who wish to school choice their student into the Benton District must have the above application turned into the Benton Central Office on or before May 1.

 Applications are on a first applied/first accepted basis by May 1st.